Structure-Preserving Linear Quadratic Gaussian Balanced Truncation for Port-Hamiltonian Descriptor Systems: Structure-Preserving LQG Balanced Truncation

 \end{proof}

 The following theorem shows how to obtain a port-Hamiltonian realization based on a maximal solution of \eqref{eq:reducedKYPLMI}.
 The corresponding proof is outlined in appendix~\ref{sec:proof}.

-\begin{theorem} Consider the system \eqref{eq:pHEQ} with regular pair $(E,A)$, strongly stabilizable triple $(E,A,B)$, strongly detectable triple $(E,A,C)$, and invertible $Q$.
+\begin{theorem} Consider the system \eqref{eq:pHEQ} with regular pair $(E,A)$, strongly stabilizable triple $(E,A,B)$, and strongly detectable triple $(E,A,C)$.
 Furthermore, consider the corresponding transformed system $(\Etilde,\Atilde,\Btilde,\Ctilde)$ as in \eqref{eq:WCFpH} and let there exist a maximal solution $\Xmax$ to the associated reduced KYP LMI \eqref{eq:reducedKYPLMI} in the sense of Lemma~\ref{lem:existenceMaximalSolutionOfReducedKYPLMI}.
 Besides, let

 with $\rank(\Sigma) = \rank(B_2) =\vcentcolon \widetilde{r}$ be a singular value decomposition of $B_2^\top$.
 Moreover, we define

 with some arbitrary matrix $K\in\RR^{(n-r-\widetilde{r})\times(n-r-\widetilde{r})}$ satisfying